Frequently Asked Questions ( FAQ )

 [ Back to Top ]

-must be filed with this office before April 1 of the taxing year regardless of
+You must file with this office before April 1 of the taxing year regardless of

 the value you report.
 However, the Tax Collector's Office may then determine